-12+ Last year, I launched the Tall And True Short Reads audio fiction podcast featuring my short stories.
+12+ Last year, I launched the Tall And True Short Reads podcast featuring my short stories.
 And in April (2021), I chose a story I wrote thirty years ago for episode 18 of the podcast.
-However, some of my stories are longer than they are short.
-And Back to School is one of those stories.
+However, some of my short stories are longer than they are short.
+And Back to School is one example.

 In an earlier blog post on the Three Minute Microfiction Podcast, I wrote how my goal for the length of each episode is four to six minutes.
 And this equates to about three to four minutes of narration and around two minutes of writer's insight for a 500-word short story.

-Like episodes 2 and 5, Back to School is a multi-part short story.
-And based on its length (3500 words), I estimated the story would need at least eighteen minutes of narration.
+Back to School is also a multi-part short story, and at 3500 words, I estimated it needed at least eighteen minutes of narration.
 Add on the writer's insight, and this episode wasn't going to be a *short read*.

 Six Chapter Instalments